10x Performance Increase

 Does not translate While this is beneficial at the object level, object encapsulation does not translate equally well to the system level.

-Reduce the number of DB schemes In a Fractal Programming™ deployment, both through the software run-time environment "plumbing" as well as design and implementation methodologies that are encouraged/enforced by the programming framework, the design of enterprise class applications is done with a vastly reduced number of database schemes.
-In Fractal Programming, the number of encapsulations in an enterprise class application fall from 100's to typically fewer than 10 .
+Reduce the number of DB schemes In a Fractal Computing™ deployment, both through the software run-time environment "plumbing" as well as design and implementation methodologies that are encouraged/enforced by the programming framework, the design of enterprise class applications is done with a vastly reduced number of database schemes.
+In Fractal Computing, the number of encapsulations in an enterprise class application fall from 100's to typically fewer than 10 .

-App logic is embedded in DB schemes Fractal Programming dictates that application building block functionality/logic is implemented locally in a few schemes in what would be referred to as "stored procedures" in the relational database world.
+App logic is embedded in DB schemes Fractal Computing dictates that application building block functionality/logic is implemented locally in a few schemes in what would be referred to as "stored procedures" in the relational database world.
 These stored procedures have Locality of Logic; the application logic is co-located with the storage scheme definition and typically requires knowledge of only that scheme or just one or two additional schemes.

 Analog to Locality of Reference In much the same way that Locality of Reference improves computation performance by not requiring access to remote data during a calculation – Locality of Logic requires only local knowledge of a database scheme instead of knowledge of an intractable number of potential interactions between relational data tables.